Please click here to play a short introductory film.

 Key Stage 3 overview

-‘Acquiring literacy is an empowering process, enabling millions to enjoy access to knowledge and information which broadens horizons, increases opportunities and creates alternatives for building a better life’ ‘If you want to change the world, pick up your pen and write’
+‘Acquiring literacy is an empowering process, enabling millions to enjoy access to knowledge and information which broadens horizons, increases opportunities and creates alternatives for building a better life.’
+‘If you want to change the world, pick up your pen and write.’

 At Congleton High School our intent is that all students develop the confidence, skills and knowledge to become effective, accurate and articulate communicators in speech and writing.
 Through a broad curriculum covering literature from across the centuries, including a focus on texts relevant to contemporary experience, we aim to develop young people who are outward looking, tolerant and kind with an ability to consider and value experience outside their own.
 We want our students to value words, and the power of self-expression and creativity.
 We would love our students to be avid readers as reading is an essential skill for life, empowerment and enjoyment.
 We recognise the vital importance of literacy to leading a fulfilled life beyond education.
 We hope that students will enjoy their learning in English lessons and develop their individual voices through learning and especially thinking in class and independently through homework and wider reading.
 We value cultural capital and look to enrich student experience through extracurricular opportunities, including theatre visits.